hadim/Hadim_Scripts/README.md

 - Crop_Multi_Roi.py : auto crop and save ROIs in an opened image.
 - Get_OME_String.py : display OME string of an OME Tiff file.
 - Kymograph.py : work in progress
+- Kymograph_Comet_Velocity.py : get length, duration and speed of comet from kymograph

 ### Macros